projectatomic/atomic-site/source/docs/os-updates.md

 as a bootloader entry; hold down SHIFT during OS bootup to cause the bootloader to prompt.

-If you boot into the new tree and detemrine something is wrong, you can invoke `rpm-ostree rollback`.
+If you boot into the new tree and determine something is wrong, you can invoke `rpm-ostree rollback`.